babasaraki/Neuroinformatics-Workshop/README.md

 - Integrate and analyze brain imaging data using neuroinformatics tools and techniques.
 - Access and navigate relevant neuroinformatics resources and databases.

+> These materials are designed for both instructor-led workshops and for learners to use on their own.

 ## Prerequisites
 Participants should have a basic understanding of biology, particularly in neuroscience or molecular biology.
 Familiarity with general bioinformatics concepts and tools, such as sequence alignment and data analysis, will be beneficial but is not mandatory.
 Prior experience with coding in Python or R is recommended for the practical components of the workshop.